kjolley/BIGSdb_documentation/dbase_setup.rst

 * eav_field_icon

-  * Icon from FontAwesome to use on isolate info page for sparsely-populated fields.
-Default 'fa-microscope'.
+  * Icon class from FontAwesome to use on isolate info page for sparsely- populated fields.
+Default 'fas fa-microscope'.

 * eav_groups